As an Amazon Associate, I earn from qualifying purchases.

 2. Recycle What Can’t Be Donated

 Not everything is appropriate for donation.
 For example, if an item is broken or you can’t find takers, seek ways to recycle it instead.
 In addition, most cities have recycling programs for large appliances, electronics and other hazardous household waste to keep these items out of landfills where they contribute to pollution.
-Learn from the EPA what constitutes dangerous household waste and contact your city’s waste management department to learn how to recycle or dispose of these items.
+Learn what constitutes dangerous household waste from the EPA and contact your city’s waste management department to learn how to recycle or dispose of these items.

 3. Think Twice Before You Buy